MichaelCurrin/docsify-js-template/README.md

-# docsify-quickstart
+# Docsify Template
-A live quickstart template for a docs site made with DocsifyJS
+> A minimal quickstart template for a docs site